cdfoundation/end-user-council/README.md

 ## Meetings

-The CDF End User Council Meetings are held on a bi-monthly basis and the meeting information will be announced separately.
+The CDF End User Council Meetings are held on every other month and the meeting information will be announced separately.

 ## Communication